YakupAltintas/OracleConnectionInDotnet/README.md

-oracle bağlantısı ve sql sorguları dotnet'te yapıldı
+oracle connection and sql queries are did in dotnet